bwientges/ml_learning_resources/README.md

 # ml_learning_resources
-Some learning resources for the IU course "Machine Learning"
+Some learning resources for the IU course "Machine Learning".
+I hope it helps you with the exam! :-)